Thirty-three years of testing things on myself.

 Diet experimentation

-Standard western, then vegan, then strict paleo, then ketogenic, then carnivore, then cyclical.
+Standard western, then vegetarian, then strict paleo, then ketogenic, then carnivore, then cyclical.
 Each one held up some claims and quietly violated others.
 I came out of it with a low-carb / keto baseline because that’s the diet under which my own biomarkers, sleep, and lifting performance hold steady — not because of dogma.
 I consider the question of optimal macronutrient ratios still open.

 How sardine fasting entered the picture